bitnami/containers/bitnami/matomo/README.md

  - `SMTP_PORT`: Matomo SMTP port.
  - `SMTP_USER`: Matomo SMTP account user.
  - `SMTP_PASSWORD`: Matomo SMTP account password.
  - `SMTP_PROTOCOL`: Matomo SMTP protocol to use.
-Available protocols are: "ssl", "tls".
+Available protocols are: "ssl", "tls", "none".
 No default.
  - `SMTP_AUTH`: Matomo SMTP authentication mechanism to use.
 Available mechanisms are: "Plain", "Login", "Crammd5".
 Default: **Plain**.

 This would be an example of SMTP configuration using a Gmail account: